IRA FAQs - Contributions

-The contribution limit for 2015 and 2016 is $5,500, or $6,500 if you’re age 50 or older.
+The annual contribution limit for 2015, 2016 and 2017 is $5,500, or $6,500 if you’re age 50 or older.
 Your Roth IRA contributions may also be limited based on your filing status and income.
 See IRA Contribution Limits.

 Is my IRA contribution deductible on my tax return?